JensVA/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 [jensva@LEGION-Y540-JENS][~]$ man id
 ```

-It gives info about the user of the system.
+Info out of man page → It gives info about the user of the system.

 ```bash
 [jensva@LEGION-Y540-JENS][~]$ id